UWPCE-PythonCert/IntroPython-2017/_sources/modules/Closures.rst.txt

 So each time ``counter()`` is called, a new function is created.
 And that function has its own copy of the ``count`` object.
 This is what makes in a "closure" -- it carries with it the scope in which is was created.

-the returned ``incr`` function is a "curried" function -- a function with some parameters pre-specified.
+The returned ``incr`` function is a "curried" function -- a function with some parameters pre-specified.

 ``functools.partial``
 ---------------------